moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/concurrency_limit_middleware/_index.md

 - Worker limit: `sidekiq:concurrency_limit:queues:worker:limited_worker`
 - Arguments limit: `sidekiq:concurrency_limit:queues:args:limited_worker:9970`

+Thought: We should think about the different tradeoffs in regards to arguments limits.
+We probably don't want to create a Redis LIST for each permutation.

 NOTE:
 We'll need to think about backward compatibility since right now we're only using `sidekiq:concurrency_limit:throttled_jobs:<worker_name>`